CALL FOR NOMINATIONS: YOUNG LEADERS PROGRAM 2020

 The second module aims at facilitating the understanding of diverse leadership styles and group synergies, but at the same time providing tools for focus, execution and productivity.
 The module encompasses practical discussions on communication, project management and community engagement techniques, but also outdoor activities.
-All the above, interlinked with a series of Socratic debates, moderated by Dr. Todd Breyfogle and Mădălina Mocan, on topics of high relevance for today’s state of the world, helping the participants gain more self-awareness of their potential and role as young leaders of their communities.
+All the above, interlinked with a series of Socratic debates on topics of high relevance for today’s state of the world, helping the participants gain more self-awareness of their potential and role as young leaders of their communities.

 The third module aims at offering participants a broader understanding of their role as leaders in contemporary society and a higher awareness of societal problems and possible ways to create positive change through various tools.
 It does that through a series of debates on specific topics, moderated by participants themselves and through a hands-on exercise in a disadvantaged community in Romania.
 During this module, participants will attend sessions designed to help them bring their community service projects one step closer to the implementation stage, with the help of skilled facilitators.